These instructions are also available in pdf format. We recommend using the PDF version if a printable manual is required.

 This displays the value of the form variable "UserName".

-VarByIndex(index) - the variables are stored in a zero based array and can be retrieved using the index.
+VarByIndex(index) - String, read only.
+The variables are stored in a zero based array and can be retrieved using the index.

 Example:

-This returns the value of the first variable.
+This displays the value of the first variable.

-VarName(index) - returns the name of the variable given its index.
+VarName(index) - String, read only.
+Returns the name of the variable given its index.

 Example:

-This returns the name of the first variable.
+This displays the name of the first variable.

-FileQty - Returns the number of files received.
+FileQty - Integer, read only.
+Returns the number of files received.
 This property is important as a check that files have been received, and for looping when multiple files are uploaded.

 Example: